Login Window, FileVault Unlock, and Lock Screens

 While they all look similar, macOS has three separate screens that allow you to log in and start a new user session, decrypt the system volume at startup, or unlock an existing user session

 The screen to sign in to a computer account will be familiar to any Mac user.
-But on closer inspection, you might have noticed that there are actually three similar yet slightly different screens that can ask for your computer password.
+But on closer inspection, you might have noticed three similar— yet slightly different—screens that can ask for your computer password.
 Those three screens are the login window, the FileVault unlock screen and the lock screen.

-• The login window is used to start a new user session or re-enter an existing user session running in the background.
+• The login window starts a new user session or re-enter an existing user session running in the background.
 This is the screen you see when the computer starts up.
 It can have user icons or a name and password form.

 • When the system volume is encrypted, the FileVault unlock screen appears at startup or after waking up from standby or safe sleep.
 It will always have icons for the users who can decrypt the volume.

-• The lock screen shows up when the computer has locked the computer after waking up from sleep, when the screen saver has locked the screen, or if some other event has triggered a lock.
-This screen will prompt for the password of the active user.
+• The lock screen shows up when the computer has locked the computer after waking up from sleep when the screen saver has locked the screen, or if some other event has triggered a lock.
+This screen will prompt for the active user's password.

 Login Window